martyychang/sfdx-apex-truths/README.md

 Let's say you want to create a subclass, maybe to [help with Apex unit tests][1].
-Regardless of the reason, you want to know with certainty: When the subclass instance is cast as the superclass, does the overridden method in the subclass still get executed when called?
+Regardless of the reason, you want to know with certainty: If the subclass instance is cast as the superclass, does the overridden method in the subclass still get executed when called?